 R12.
 Approximately what percentage of your 2016 sales of high efficiency natural gas heating and water heating equipment were directly to the end-use customers, what percentage were to installers and contractors, and what percentage were to someone else?
 PERCENTAGES SHOULD ADD TO 100%

-A. End-use customers: %
+- A. End-use customers: %

-B. Installers/Contractors: %
+- B. Installers/Contractors: %

-C. Others: %
+- C. Others: %

 R13.
-Approximately what percenta installers and contractors? age of your 2016 sales were repeat sales to the same
+Approximately what percentage of your 2016 sales were repeat sales to the same installers and contractors?

 RECORD PERCENTAGE: %

 A.1.6 High Efficiency Equipment Information & Promotions